vacationlabs/haskell-webapps/doc/db-mappings.md

 Now, coming back to the subtle differences in `TenantPGWrite` and `TenantPGRead`:

 * While writing, we may **omit** the `key` and `createdAt` columns (because their type is `(Maybe (Column x))` in `TenantPGWrite`)
-* However, we are telling Opaleye, that while reading from the DB, we guarantee that `key` and `createdAt` will be of type `TIME WITH TIME ZONE NOT NULL`
+* However, we are telling Opaleye, that while reading from the DB, we guarantee that `key` and `createdAt` will be of type `NUMERIC NOT NULL` and `TIME WITH TIME ZONE NOT NULL`, respectively.
+This is because in `TenantPGRead` their types are `(Column x)`

 **Here's a small exercise:** What if `ownerId` had the following types.
 What would it mean?